Overton, Texas: State government

 Overton is represented in the Texas Senate by Republican Kevin Eltife, District 1.
 The Rusk County portion of Overton is represented in the Texas House of Representatives by Republican Travis Clardy, District 11.
 The Smith County portion of Overton is represented in the Texas House of Representatives by Republican Bryan Hughes, District 5.

 Federal government

-At the federal level, the two U.S. Senators from Texas are Republicans John Cornyn and Ted Cruz; Overton is part of Texas' US Congressional 1st District, which is currently represented by Republican Nathaniel Moran.
+At the federal level, the two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz; Overton is part of Texas's 1st congressional district, which is currently represented by Republican Nathaniel Moran.

 Economy

 Organization

 The Overton Economic Development Corporation (EDC) is a community team made up of resident executives and business owners, responsible for attracting new investment and helping expand existing businesses within the city.
 With a seven-member board, the Overton EDC is funded by a $.0025 sales tax that allows the EDC to accomplish its goals.

 Business assistance

 Overton EDC provides business assistance to qualifying companies.
 They evaluate incentives for businesses to locate or expand in the Overton area and base their findings on taxes assessed and paid, the number of jobs created or retained, wages paid, local purchases of products and services, indirect employment gains and the general benefit of furthering the mission of the city of Overton Economic Development Corporation.

 They primarily seek businesses in manufacturing, production, medical/health, hospitality and distribution.
 Funds may be used in land lease/purchase, building lease/purchase, rehabilitation or construction, capital equipment purchase, infrastructure improvements or employee training.

 Funds may not be used for venture or equity capital, working capital/inventories or personal loans.
 Forms of business assistance include loans/loan guarantees, SBA 504, SBA 7(A) guaranteed and direct loan, and the rural economic development fund.